andrewbigger/code_snippet/README.md

 # Snippet

-A code snippet handling tool
+A code snippet handling tool that makes it easy to quickly access chunks of code.

 ## Installation